AngCamp/CampbellMurphy2024/README.md

 Contains the .yaml files for recreating the environments used to run the allensdk and associated codes, as well as the .yaml for the ONE_ibl_env conda environment to run the IBL associated code.

-### DetectingSWRs
+### SWR_Neuropixels_Detector

-Contains the pipelines for running the detection scripts.
-Each pipeline contains a config file which sets input and output as well as parameters of the pipeline, such as ripple envelope threshold, and whether to include or exclude gamma band events when computing the global level events.
-If one wishes to rerun the detection pipelines, these config files can be modified accordingly.
+Contains the main pipeline for running the detection scripts.
+It includes a config file (`united_detector_config.yaml`) which sets input and output paths, parameters for detection (e.g., ripple envelope threshold), and filtering options.
+If one wishes to rerun the detection pipelines, this config file can be modified accordingly.
+There is also a `run_pipeline.sh` script to execute the different stages of the pipeline.

 #### Example Usage
 1. Start a `tmux` session (as the code can take a while to run):